The phrase "Gen Z" was mentioned twice as often in S&P 500 earnings calls as they were in 2020.

 Gen Z and Sports

 With easy access to sports content and events through social media and streaming services, this tech-savvy generation has developed a strong interest in various sports and teams.
 Moreover, Gen Zers tend to be socially conscious and values-driven, which has led them to support sports teams that align with their values, such as those promoting diversity, inclusion, and sustainability.
 As a result, Gen Z is a valuable target audience for sports marketers, who can reach them through personalized and engaging digital campaigns that resonate with their interests and values.
+Fantasy sports companies, capitalizing on this trend, can engage Gen Z by offering interactive and immersive fantasy sports experiences that align with their digital habits and value-driven perspectives.
 By tapping into this new wave of sports fans, brands can build lasting connections with Gen Z and leverage their loyalty to drive business growth.

 As you can see, Gen Z is a generation with different values and expectations when it comes to advertising and brand engagement.